-In December 2020, the Division of Corporation Finance of the U.S. Securities and Exchange Commission (SEC) issued guidance regarding disclosure considerations for SPACs.
-See SEC Division of Corporation Finance, CF Disclosure Guidance: Topic No. 11 (Dec.
-22, 2020) (cited hereinafter as "SEC Guidance"), available here.
+In December 2020, the Division of Corporation Finance of the United States Securities and Exchange Commission (SEC) issued guidance regarding disclosure considerations for SPACs.
 Since then, plaintiffs' attorneys have seized upon this roadmap and have been energized in turning their attention to the SPAC market, building an initial wave of New York state court shareholder lawsuits.
 Tracking the SEC disclosure guidance in part, these lawsuits generally allege that SPAC directors breached their fiduciary duties to shareholders by providing allegedly inadequate disclosures regarding proposed de-SPAC mergers.
 Some of these lawsuits also assert claims against the SPAC itself, as well as the target company and its board of directors, for allegedly aiding and abetting the SPAC directors' breaches.